The Biggest Tomatoes!

 As many of you know, when I am selecting varieties for your garden, I have thousands of heirlooms to consider.
 It takes me months and often years to grow out and test these tomatoes until I'm sure you get only the best from me.

-This is our premier variety for 2022.
-Huge, brick red to dark pink, heavy 1 to 3 lb. fruits growing in extraordinary clusters of 3 to 5 huge tomatoes, all with superb flavor.
+Huge, heavy, brick red to dark pink, this plant produces 1 to 3 lb. fruits growing in clusters of 3 to 5 huge tomatoes, all with superb flavor.

 Polish are sweet, rich, meaty and juicy with exquisite flavors.
 Just breathtaking.

 There are many heirloom tomatoes with 'Polish' in their names.
 But I have chosen for you the classic Polish.
-Don't miss it.
-You will love me for it.
+You'll love me for it.

 In a patch of Black Mamba plants, we were stunned to see several plants producing huge, gorgeous, deep red and pink 2 pound tomatoes!

-But we loved it so much we grew them out, saved seeds and here it is for you: Red Mamba!
+We loved it so much we grew them out, saved seeds again and here it is for you: Red Mamba!

-This big luscious beauty -- the most flavorful variety I've come across this season and my top pick for 2017, was discovered by my customer Dan Stein of New York as he drove through the Kazbek mountains in the Caucasus of Georgia, south of Russia.
+This big luscious beauty -- the most flavorful variety I've come across this season and my top pick for 2017, was discovered by my customer Dan Stein of New York as he drove through the Kazbek mountains in the Caucasus.
 He was there on a special day, his friend Tatiana's wedding, when he stopped at a roadside produce stand and discovered this fabulous tomato.

-The farmer had not name it, so Dan called it Kazbegi Red.
-After hearing this beautiful story, I couldn't resist naming it for Tatiana, whose nickname is Tati.
+The farmer had not named it, so Dan called it Kazbegi Red.
+After hearing this beautiful story, I couldn't resist naming it for beautiful Tatiana, whose nickname is Tati.

 These tomatoes are luscious, meaty and silky with big sweetness and just enough tang to make it the perfect all purpose tomato and one of the juiciest I've ever eaten.

-So productive, you'll get dozens of delicious tomatoes in varying sizes and shapes on the same plant, from 5 oz. up to16 oz. or more.
+So productive, you'll get dozens of delicious tomatoes in varying sizes and shapes on the same plant, from 8 oz. up to 16 oz. or more.
 This is one of the most delightful traits of the heirloom tomatoes.

 The tomato in the photograph weighed 16 ounces and was grown this season by my customer and friend Barbara Kraus of Rancho Palos Verdes, CA. After our Tati's Wedding plants were demolished by rampaging raccoons, Barb came to my rescue and grew out some plants in her garden.